Passenger ferry refloated after running aground

 It is understood eight crew members have remained on the vessel to help manage the situation.

-A coastguard spokesman said: “The MV Pentalina was refloated at approximately 5.30am today after a tow was established by a tug whose services were acquired by Pentland Ferries.
+A coastguard spokesman said on Sunday: “The MV Pentalina was refloated at approximately 5.30am today after a tow was established by a tug whose services were acquired by Pentland Ferries.

-“The vessel will be surveyed later today to establish the extent of any damage while the harbour master will continue to monitor for pollution.
-MAIB (Marine Accident Investigation Branch) has also been informed.”
+“The vessel will be surveyed later today to establish the extent of any damage, while the harbour master will continue to monitor for pollution.
+The MAIB (Marine Accident Investigation Branch) has also been informed.”

-Coastguard teams from St Margaret’s Hope, Stromness and Kirkwall and the Stromness and Longhope RNLI lifeboats were involved in the rescue operation after the mayday call t around 7.30pm on Saturday.
+Coastguard teams from St Margaret’s Hope, Stromness and Kirkwall and the Stromness and Longhope RNLI boats were involved in the rescue operation after the mayday call at around 7.30pm on Saturday.

 The fire was extinguished and passengers were evacuated by lifeboat to St Margaret’s Hope, where the Scottish Ambulance Service and Police Scotland were waiting.